—Phyllis Richman, Washington Post, 1987

-A lively lineup of interactive discussion sessions features former and current Festival folk recounting favorite memories, explaining inner workings of this complex event, and voicing aspirations for the future.
+A lively lineup of interactive discussion sessions featured former and current Festival folk recounting favorite memories, explaining inner workings of this complex event, and voicing aspirations for the future.

 Story Swap Lounge

-Relax and connect with fellow Festival enthusiasts, and leave us a message on a Festival “Postcard from the Mall.”
+Here people could relax and connect with fellow Festival enthusiasts and leave us messages on a Festival “Postcard from the Mall.”

-Music and dance have always been a central part of the Festival, and the weekend offers plenty of chances to dust off your instruments and sing along.
-Feel free to join the informal jam or just enjoy the music.
+Music and dance have always been a central part of the Festival, and the weekend offered plenty of chances to dust off instruments and sing along.

-From son huasteco to boleros, rancheras, and cumbia, come move to the sounds of award-winning NEA National Heritage Fellow Artemio Posadas and Los Angeles-based La Santa Cecilia.
+From son huasteco to boleros, rancheras, and cumbia, NEA National Heritage Fellow Artemio Posadas and the band Jarana Beat brought the audience to their feet.
 This program received federal support from the Latino Initiatives Pool, administered by the Smithsonian Latino Center.